 Following on from our Mental Health & Wellbeing Campaign that started in February 2022, our short Shetland Pride movie produced on Shetland is entitled, “The Cookie – Acceptance is Everything” and subtly illustrates the huge issues many LGBTQ+ people often experience.
 Please share our movie and help support others.

 Who are we?

-Shetland LGBTQ is an independent local community group.
-It’s run by a small number of dedicated LGBTQ individuals in order to help and support both Lesbian, Gay, Bisexual and Transgender individuals and couples, including supporting the families and friends of all LGBTQ folk throughout our islands.
+Shetland LGBTQ is an independent local community group and now organises an annual Shetland Pride (Charity) Event.
+We’re run by a small number of dedicated LGBTQ+ individuals who help and support both Lesbian, Gay, Bisexual and Transgender, Non-Binary, Intersex, +++ individuals and couples, including supporting the families and friends of all LGBTQ folk throughout our islands.